-Blacklisted metric source
+Disabled metric source

 The point at which Sumo slows metric data ingestion to keep it within your allowable contracted limits.
 Metric data volume is measured in Data Points per Minute (DPM).
 Sumo allows for spikes in metrics ingestion until it reaches a calculated burst limit, then starts throttling your data sources.

 In Sumo role-based access control (RBAC), you grant the users with a role the right to perform a particular function by assigning the corresponding capability to the role.
 For example, the “Manage Collectors” capability allows a user to install and manage installed and hosted Collectors and Sources.